For years, I worked as a deadline driven journalist as a staff writer at Forbes magazine and for many other magazines and newspapers.

 I’ve studied with wonderful teachers.
 Diana Winston and Marvin Belzer and my training at the Semel Institute for Neuroscience and Human Behavior at UCLA taught me how to facilitate mindfulness.
 Susan Kaiser Greenland, founder of Inner Kids, taught me how to teach mindfulness to children and teens.
 I’ve also learned from many, many other teachers over the years at Spirit Rock, the Insight Meditation Society, the Skillful Meditation Project and Jeremy Hunter, a pioneer in mindfulness for executives.

 I’ve worked with wonderful people at schools, corporations and privately.
-I’m a Mindful Awareness Practices teacher for UCLA’s Mindful Awareness Research Center and an instructor with eMindful, a leading provider or online mindfulness programs.
+I’m a Mindful Awareness Practices instructor for UCLA’s Mindful Awareness Research Center and a teacher for eMindful, a leading provider or online mindfulness programs.
 Along the way, I’ve taught students, parents and teachers throughout Los Angeles, including those at Wildwood school, Seven Arrows Elementary, Brawerman Elementary, Emerson Middle School and Sinai Akiba Academy.
 I’ve also facilitated mindfulness for law firms such as Milbank and Orrick as well as the Broad Center, the California School Employees Association, the Skirball Cultural Center, the California Employment Lawyers Association and Edmunds.com.

 A few other odds and ends you might want to know: I received my master’s degree in journalism from the University of Missouri and my bachelor’s degree in philosophy from the College of William and Mary.
-I hold a training certification from the American Council on Exercise and I’m dedicated to educating others about functional fitness and mindful movement.
+I’m a lifelong athlete who holds a training certification from the American Council on Exercise with a specialty in Orthopedic Exercise.
+I’m dedicated to educating others about mindful movement and functional fitness.
 Hanging out with my family is my favorite past time.
 On most days, I love to cook.
 Paddle boarding, playing ping pong and, of course, meditating make me smile.